harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 12
 The number of secreted proteins of confidence level 4 is:
 34
+The number of TFs/TRs of confidence level 4 is:
+0
 The number of genes of confidence level 3 is:
 0
 The number of RxLRs of confidence level 3 is: